The Culture Ministry of Peru changed the schedule to visit Machu Picchu last April 27 2017 and here we give you all the infomation about it.

 The dry season starts on this month.
 The climate is cooler and drier, and ideal for visiting Cusco Town and Aguas Calientes.
 In Cusco, the Corpus Christi festivity is done and consists of statues of 16 saints that are carried to the cathedral to greet the body of Christ.

 June is for a fact, the best time to visit Cusco due to the festivities of this place like the Qoyllur Rit'i, the Inti Raymi, and the Anniversary of Cusco.
 In this months you will se that Cusco is going to be full of color and customs, the traditions are expressed with a lot of passion and feeling because people really love their culture.
+If you travel in June, we recommend you to book the Inti Raymi 2020 Tour that takes place in June 24th, and also hike the Palcoyo Mountain Tour, which is an incredible Rainbow Mountain located in the Andes.

 On July 15 to July 16 the festivity of Virgen del Carmen is made in the town of Paucartambo and consits of musicians playing, choirs singing in Quechua and groups acting events as a tribute to the Virgin del Carmen.
 The Fiestas Patrias takes place on July 28 and July 29.
 The whole country celebrates July 28, the day Peru gained its independence.